batdowg/cbs/CONTEXT.md

 - **Dates**: `end_date >= start_date` (one-day workshops allowed).
 - **New Session inline adds**: Add Client, Location, and Shipping within dialogs on the form.
 These dialogs mirror the full-page create forms (same fields and validation), show field-level errors inline, and saving selects the new item while preserving all other inputs.
-- **Past-start acknowledgment**: required **only when the start date is changed in this save** and becomes a past date.
-  - Prompt appears immediately when Start Date changes to a past value and stores acknowledgment for that exact date.
-Changing the date again clears prior ack and re-prompts only if the new value is also in the past.
+- **Past-start acknowledgment**: triggers immediately when the **Start Date** field value is changed to a past date.
+Saving does not prompt unless the submitted value is past and unacknowledged.
+Changing the Start Date clears prior acknowledgment.
 - **Times**: display `HH:MM` only + short timezone.
 - **Profile**: staff `/profile` shows **Certificate Name**; saving sets the participant `certificate_name` for the same email (creating the participant if missing).
 Learners edit `ParticipantAccount.full_name` and `certificate_name`.
 - **Staff-as-Participant**: adding a participant with a staff email is allowed; if a matching `participant_account` is missing, create it seeded with `User.full_name`, `User.title` (if any), and `certificate_name = User.full_name`.
 Existing accounts are reused.